rfoxxxy/rfoxxxy.github.io/about/index.md

 3. Language: Russian, English
 4. Programming Languages: Lua

-° Learning Lua and coding scripts for GameGuardian and something else)
+- Learning Lua and coding scripts for GameGuardian and something else)
+- Designer for self)